 However, the SAAQ does not cover accidents that involve off-road vehicles, like dirt bikes or motorcycles.

-If the victim died as a result of the road accident, the victim’s family may also be entitled to compensation.
+The SAAQ’s “no fault” insurance can cover accidents that take place both in and outside Quebec.
+If the victim died because of the road accident, the victim’s family may also be entitled to compensation.

 How to claim compensation after a traffic accident